bradennapier/react-style-vars/README.md

 > You must provide either `defaultStyleVars` or `styleVars` as well as `children`

+> `setOnRoot` may only be defined on the top-level VariableProvider

 ## Hooks

 When using the context to change variable values, we can use the `useStyleVars` hooks to get our context.
 Our context operates in a cascading manner by default, which mirrors CSS' default behavior.
 This means that if we have 2 Providers as parents to the component using the hook and set a variable that is provided by both, the variable will be changed on the provider closest to us.

+> While the hooks provide the most control and most performant method for dynamically setting our variables, it is far less verbose to use the `styleVars` prop.
+See the example below.

 ### Type Signature